DevExpress-Examples/maui-bottom-sheet/CS/GoogleMaps-InspiredPOIDetails/Readme.md

 ## Implementation Details

 * The **Map Control** displays Google Maps.
 Refer to the following Microsoft documentation topic for more information on the [Map Control](https://docs.microsoft.com/en-us/dotnet/maui/user-interface/controls/map).
-* This example uses a Google API key with a limited number of API calls.
-Refer to the following topic for more information on how to set up your Google API key: [Set up your Google Cloud project](https://developers.google.com/maps/documentation/android-sdk/cloud-setup).
 * The following code gets POIs (points of interest) from the *Cities* collection and adds them to the Map control:
     ```xml
     <maps:Map ItemsSource="{Binding Cities}">